zopencommunity/meta/docs/Guides/zopen.md

 After the build is successful, `zopen build` will install the project to `$HOME/zopen/prod/projectname`.
 To perform post-processing on the installed contents, such as modifying hardcoded path contents, you can write a `zopen_post_install()` function which takes the installed path as the first argument.

-Note that you can choose the fully-qualified environment variables ZOPEN_GIT_URL, ZOPEN_GIT_DEPS and ZOPEN_TARBALL_URL, ZOPEN_TARBALL_DEPS accordingly if you prefer.
+Note that you can choose the fully-qualified environment variables ZOPEN_DEV_URL, ZOPEN_DEV_DEPS and ZOPEN_STABLE_URL, ZOPEN_STABLE_DEPS accordingly if you prefer.
 See (https://github.com/ZOSOpenTools/zotsampleport/blob/main/setenv.sh) for an example.

 There are several additional environment variables that can be specified to provide finer-grained control of the build process.